Life can change in the blink of an eye. That’s one of the reasons having the right insurance coverage is essential.

 Hopefully, you can see how beneficial it is to have ALE coverage.
 I mean, you have a lot to lose if you live without it.

-Imagine dealing with a fire in your home and being forced out.
+Imagine dealing with a fire or flood in your home and being forced out.
 Coping with a nightmare like this is challenging on its own.
 Imagine, though, facing a lot of extra expenses, too.

 A smart step to take is getting an annual insurance review.
 If you review your policy each year, you can make sure you have every essential type of coverage you need, including additional living expense protection.